vawser/Vestiges-DS2/Tools/Yabber/readme.txt

 BND3
 Extension: .*bnd
-A generic file container used in DeS and DS1.
+A generic file container used before DS2.
 DS1 is fully supported; DeS is mostly supported.

 BND4
 Extension: .*bnd
-A generic file container used in DS2, BB, and DS3.
+A generic file container used since DS2.

 BXF3
 Extensions: .*bhd, .*bdt
-A generic file container split into a header and data file, used in DS1.
+A generic file container split into a header and data file, used before DS2.
 Only drag-and-drop the .bhd to unpack it; the .bdt is assumed to be in the same directory.

 BXF4
 Extensions: .*bhd, .*bdt
-A generic file container split into a header and data file, used in DS2, BB, and DS3.
+A generic file container split into a header and data file, used since DS2.
 Only drag-and-drop the .bhd to unpack it; the .bdt is assumed to be in the same directory.

 DCX
 Extension: .dcx